jecnua/apache-exporter/README.md

 I made this docker image because I didn't find one.
 There is this [repo](https://github.com/garyritchie/apache_exporter) but he is creating an image by cloning the original repo and isn't up to date.

+## Contact me

+For any questions send me an email at fabrizio.sabatini.it@gmail.com

 ## TODO

 - Add labels